8qwe24657913/E-Hentai-Downloader-NW.js/README.md

 ## Proxy

-EHD-NW.js will use your system HTTP proxy(PACs are also available), HTTPS/SOCKS proxies is on the way
+EHD-NW.js will use your system proxy if `Assign Proxy` is not checked. if it's checked, a text input will appear.
+- if the text input is empty, EHD-NW.js won't use any proxy
+- To assign a proxy, check [proxy-agent](https://github.com/TooTallNate/node-proxy-agent) for more details.

 ## Should Be Noticed